 Let's face it: Even in a world with social media platforms where posts go viral in minutes, real-time marketing hardly exists.
 Rather, replace the word "real time" with "precisely planned" and "perfectly executed."
 The right mix of time, platform and content is the crucial key to success.

 So, how can a business master the game of real-time marketing?

 Even brands with the necessary resources and war rooms are prepared for the unexpected.
 Let's take JC Penney's Superbowl stunt last year, pretending to tweet drunk and getting a huge piece of the traffic.
 Or Adidas, conquering the World Cup with a very well planned campaign, pushing official sponsors like Nike to the side.
 The success factor for both was their ability to seed prepared stories at the right time.
 They took risks, but it was far from real-time marketing.

-Against the common understanding of real-time marketing, in reality, on-the-fly often means preparation, planning and execution at the right time, platform and with the right content.
+Against the common understanding of real-time marketing, in reality, on-the-fly often means preparation, planning and execution at the right time, and with the right platform content.